Friday Evening Screening, August 31 at 7:30 PM

 Dancing by Michelle Ellsworth, Marilyn Marloff, and Stephanie Tuley

-Music composed by Tom Wells and Francis Poulenc
+Music Composed by Tom Wells and Francis Poulenc

-Music performed by Tom Wells
+Music Performed by Tom Wells

 Filmmaker: Dan Boord and Luis Valdovino